 Transparency and Accountability in Kenya’s Health Financing Models

-Transparency and Accountability especially on resources for the Health sector has also been wanting.
-In 2017 for instance, the Health Sector witnessed major challenges flowing from industrial unrest by health practitioners, corruption and poor service delivery leading to wastage of public funds.
-The U.S. Embassy to Kenya on May 9, 2017 reported the suspension of…
+Transparency and accountability on processes in the health sector in Kenya has been waning.
+In 2017, for instance, the health sector witnessed major challenges ranging from internal turmoil caused by health practitioners over corruption to poor service delivery leading to wastage of public funds.
+The U.S. Embassy in Kenya announced the suspension of approximately $21…

 NGO or Civil Society Organisation